MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_1.md

 - **Prompt 1:**

     ```text
-   Based on the Federal Employee Viewpoint Survey results, [paste link to Federal Employee Viewpoint Survey], what are the primary factors contributing to high employee engagement and satisfaction within the department?
+   Based on the Federal Employee Viewpoint Survey results, [paste link to Federal Employee Viewpoint Survey], what are the primary factors contributing to high employee engagement and satisfaction within the [agency]?
 Highlight any patterns that stand out as strengths.

     ```